synnaxlabs/synnax/.github/PULL_REQUEST_TEMPLATE/rc.md

 - [ ] Open create range dialog from context menu in range toolbar.
 - [ ] Create a new local range.
 - [ ] Create a new persisted range.
+- [ ] Set a parent range for a range.
+- [ ] Attach labels to a range.
+- [ ] Open the range overview dialog from the resources view.
+- [ ] Edit range properties from the overview dialog.
+- [ ] Edit meta-data properties on the range.
+- [ ] Add sub-ranges to a range.
+- [ ] Navigate to and from sub-ranges on a range.
+- [ ] Make a change to the range in the edit dialog and see the changes propagate to the overview dialog.
 - [ ] Save a local range to Synnax in the range toolbar.
 - [ ] Switch the active range in the range toolbar.
 - [ ] Load a local range from the search bar.